-ABLATE PAS Lesion Devices Used Number of Applications (mean+/-SD) Sample Size [1] Pulmonary Vein Isolation AtriCure Synergy Ablation Clamp Left Pulmonary Veins: Synergy Activations: 4 ± 2 356 Right Pulmonary Veins: Synergy Activations: 4 ± 2 354 Box Lesion (Roof and Floor Lines) AtriCure Synergy Ablation Clamp Roof: Synergy Activations: 3 ± 1 300 Floor: Synergy Activations: 3 ± 1 310 Mitral Valve Annulus AtriCure Synergy Ablation Clamp Synergy Clamp 277 Lesion [2] AtriCure CryoAblation System Cryoprobe 282 AtriCure Bipolar Pen Bipolar Pen 10 Left Atrial Appendage Lesion AtriCure Synergy Ablation Clamp Synergy Activations: 2 ± 1 92 AtriCure Cryoablation System, or the Synergy Clamp 143 Tricuspid Valve Lesion [2] AtriCure Bipolar Pen is used to Cryoprobe 253 complete the lesion at the annulus.
-Bipolar Pen 10 Superior Vena Cava to Inferior Vena Cava Lesion AtriCure Synergy Ablation Clamp SVC: Synergy Activations: 2 ± 1 IVC: Synergy Activations: 2 ± 1 300 Right Atrial Free Wall Appendage Lesion AtriCure Synergy Ablation Clamp Synergy Activations: 2 ± 1 245 Right Atrial Appendage to AtriCure Synergy Ablation Clamp Synergy Clamp 111 Tricuspid Annulus Lesion AtriCure CryoAblation System Cryoprobe 186 [2] AtriCure Bipolar Pen Bipolar Pen 7

-Number of Synergy Activations and Cryo Freezes were not recorded separately in the PAS study

-E. Rhythm Surveillance Monitoring during follow-up
+Lesion Devices Used ABLATE PAS Lesion Devices used Number of Applications (mean+/-SD) Sample Pulmonary Vein Isolation AtriCure Synergy Ablation Clamp Left Pulmonary Veins: Synergy Activations: 4 ± 2 356 Right Pulmonary Veins: Synergy Activations: 4 ± 2 354 Box Lesion (Roof and Floor Lines) AtriCure Synergy Ablation Clamp Roof: Synergy Activations: 3 ± 1 300 Floor: Synergy Activations: 3 ± 1 310 AtriCure Synergy Ablation Clamp Synergy Clamp 277 Mitral Valve Annulus Lesion [2] AtriCure CryoAblation System Cryoprobe 282 AtriCure Bipolar Pen Bipolar Pen 10 Left Atrial Appendage Lesion AtriCure Synergy Ablation Clamp Synergy Activations: 2 ± 1 92 Tricuspid Valve Lesion [2] Synergy Clamp 143 AtriCure Cryoablation System, or the AtriCure Bipolar Pen is used to complete the lesion at the annulus.
+Cryoprobe 253 The state of the particular resonant are annuals.
+Bipolar Pen 10 Superior Vena Cava to Inferior Vena Cava Lesion ava to Inferior Vena Cava Lesion AtriCure Synergy Ablation Clamp 300 ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,, IVC: Synergy Activations: 2 ± 1 302 Right Atrial Free Wall Appendage Lesion AtriCure Synergy Ablation Clamp Synergy Activations: 2 ± 1 245 AtriCure Synergy Ablation Clamp Synergy Clamp 111 Right Atrial Appendage to Tricuspid Annulus Lesion [2] AtriCure CryoAblation System Cryoprobe 186 AtriCure Bipolar Pen Bipolar Pen 7 [2] Number of Synergy Activations and Cryo Freezes were the 363 total subjects that used the clamp for each lesion e not recorded separately in the PAS study SE Monitoring during follow-up location.

 The presence or absence of AF was assessed in each treatment subject pre-discharge (not more than 48 hours prior to discharge), at the 30 day, and 4 months follow-up using a 12 lead ECG.
-Rhythm status was further evaluated at 12, 24, and 36 months post-operative using a 48-hour Holter Monitor, Zio Patch, or Pacemaker Interrogation.
-Compliance to study-required rhythm monitoring at the 12-month, 24-month and 36-month visits was 97.5% (271/278), 98.8% (242/245), and 98.3% (228/232), respectively, in the subjects who received treatment and were still enrolled in the study at the visit when subject's rhythm status was evaluated.
+Rhythm status was further evaluated at 12, 24, and 36 months post-operative using a 48-hour Holter Monitor.
+Zio Patch, or Pacemaker Interrogation.
+Compliance to study required rhythm monitoring at the 12-month, 24-month and 36-month visits was 97.5% (271/278), 98.8% (242/245), and 98.3% (228/232), respectively, in the subjects who received treatment and were still enrolled in the study at the visit when subject's rhythm status was evaluated.

-F. Results

-Primary Effectiveness
+F. Results Primary Effectiveness

-The primary effectiveness outcome of the study was the proportion of patients free from AF (i.e. no episodes lasting > 30 continuous seconds duration of either Atrial Fibrillation, Atrial Flutter or Atrial Tachycardia) while off Class I and III antiarrhythmic at a minimum of 12, 24 and 36 months postoperatively.
-Per study protocol, the primary effectiveness outcome was analyzed on the evaluable population that consisted of all subjects who received treatment and were still enrolled in the study at the visit when the outcome was evaluated.
+he primary effectiveness outcome of the study was the proportion of patients free from AF (i.e. no episodes lasting > 30 continuous seconds duration of either Atrial Fibrillation, Atrial Flutter or Atrial Tachycardia) while off Class I and III antiarrhythmic at a minimum of 12, 24 and 36 months postoperatively.
+Per study protocol, the primary effectiveness outc was analyzed on the evaluable population that consisted of all subjects who received treatment and were still enrolled in the study at the visit when the outcome was evaluated.
 Table 27 summarizes Primary effectiveness outcomes.
 The primary effectiveness success was achieved in 62.9% of the evaluable population at 36 months with a lower 95% confidence interval of 56.4%, which was greater than the pre-defined performance goal of 47.8%.
 Therefore, the primary effectiveness endpoint was met.